hajirodeon/Remaster-LinuxMint-ISO/README.md

 * After reboot, within the VM, I run the bash script `4_build-iso.sh` to build an ISO file.
 Here I clean my Firefox history, add-ons, and configurations.
 The script will copy the profile into the build skeleton.

 I use the project https://github.com/prasmussen/gdrive to upload and download the resultant ISO to and from gDrive.
+Another preferred option is to install a second Host-Only vNIC in the VM to `scp` the .ISO to your workstation host.

 I use [unetbootin](https://unetbootin.github.io/) to create a live USB of the resultant ISO.